hyperledger/besu-docs/docs/public-networks/how-to/troubleshoot/troubleshoot-peering.md

 **Q: How do I open/forward my ports?**

-A: If you’re behind NAT, you probably need to port forward in your router.
+A: If you’re behind NAT, you probably need to set up port forwarding in your router.
 You may also need to configure your firewall.
 Forward and open `30303` (if using default p2p port) for both UDP and TCP.
 If your router supports UPNP, you can setting the [`--nat-method`](../../reference/cli/options.md#nat-method) to `UPNPP2PONLY`.
 You can learn more about [NAT methods here.](../connect/specify-nat.md)

 **Q: How do I test that my ports are open?**